Arrival Van

-The Arrival Van is a battery electric cargo van produced by Arrival.
-It will be marketed from 2022.
+The Arrival Van is a battery electric cargo van designed by Arrival.
+It was scheduled to enter the market in 2022, but was delayed, with Arrival declaring bankruptcy in 2024.

 History

 The pre-production prototype of a fully electric van, which was also the first vehicle developed by the British company Arrival, was presented in August 2017.
 Nine prototypes were built for the Royal Mail as a trial in 2017, in three weights of 3.5, 6, and 7.5 MT; they were used to distribute mail from the central London depot.
 Arrival developed the Van in partnership with UPS, who had plans to deploy 35 prototypes in London and Paris in 2017 as a trial.

-In 2020, UPS took a minority stake in Arrival and ordered 10,000 Vans with advanced driver-assistance systems that will be used in the United States and Europe.
-The custom UPS Vans are scheduled to be delivered by 2024, and the contract includes an option for an additional 10,000 Vans.
-Including the option, Arrival expects US$1.2 billion in revenue from the UPS contract.
-The Vans would have an estimated range of 150 mi and are planned to be assembled in multiple 'microfactories' instead of a single production facility.
+In 2020, UPS took a minority stake in Arrival and ordered 10,000 Vans with advanced driver-assistance systems that would be used in the United States and Europe.
+The custom UPS Vans were scheduled to be delivered by 2024, and the contract included an option for an additional 10,000 Vans.
+Including the option, Arrival expected US$1.2 billion in revenue from the UPS contract.
+The Vans would have an estimated range of 150 mi and were planned to be assembled in multiple 'microfactories' instead of a single production facility.

 Arrival achieved European type certification and whole vehicle type approval for the Van in June 2022.
+In August 2022, Arrival slashed its forecast for vehicles delivered in 2022 from 400–600 to 20 and announced it would reorganize to cut costs, possibly including layoffs.
+As part of the reorganization, the start of production at Charlotte slipped to 2023.

+The first Arrival Van was produced at Bicester in late September 2022; however, serial production did not commence, as the entire production run at Bicester for 2022 was set aside for testing, validation, and quality control.
+Arrival announced in October 2022 the Bicester Van plant would be wound down and the company would shift its focus to Van production in Charlotte, citing the size of the potential market in North America, the Inflation Reduction Act, and its tax credits as influencing its decision.
+Limited production of Vans was intended to continue in Bicester, but that microfactory would not be scaled up to mass production; Arrival also paused development and production of its Bus and Car.
+Arrival announced in November that it does not expect to deliver any Vans to customers before 2024.

+In 2023, Arrival announced company-wide layoffs, reducing its staff by 25% as it was seeking to reduce its expenses.
+In January 2024, Sky News reported that Arrival was negotiating with Ernst & Young for that company to act as an administrator if it could not secure rescue funding.
+By February, Arrival had declared bankruptcy without having sold any vehicles.
+During the liquidation sale, some of its assets were sold to Canoo, including "advanced manufacturing equipment".